-Supervisors should submit a Performance Summary Form to Human Resources no later than at 6 months after the employee enters their position and no later than April 15 annually thereafter.
+Supervisors should submit a Performance Summary Form to Human Resources no later than 6 months after the employee enters their position and no later than April 15 annually thereafter.
 If the 6 month time period falls within 3 months of the annual April 15th cycle – the two Performance Summary Review Forms can be combined into just one review for that year.
-The staff member maybe given the opportunity to participate directly in the review process by completing a self-assessment.
-The process also calls for the supervisor and the staff member to meet and discuss the staff member's performance during the review period as well as future performance goals for the staff member.
-This approach requires both the supervisor and staff member to be knowledgeable about performance standards and the review process.
+The staff member may be allowed to participate directly in the review process by completing a self-assessment.
+The process also calls for the supervisor and the staff member to meet and discuss the staff member's performance during the review period and future performance goals for the staff member.
+This approach requires both the supervisor and staff members to know performance standards and the review process.

 There are a variety of ways to structure performance reviews—a review based on objectives established by the supervisor and the staff member at the beginning of the review period, a review based on some or all of the essential functions from the job description, or a review based on university-wide performance criteria.
 These are:

-Supervisors may tailor the performance appraisal criteria to reflect the unique qualities and needs of different groups of staff members and to different areas of the university.
-Such tailored criteria should be reviewed in advance with the department head and the division vice president to insure their congruence with departmental, divisional and university objectives.
+Supervisors may tailor the performance appraisal criteria to reflect the unique qualities and needs of different groups of staff members and different university areas.
+Such tailored criteria should be reviewed in advance with the department head and the division vice president to ensure their congruence with departmental, divisional, and university objectives.

-The process puts the emphasis on describing performance in relation to performance objectives.
-A clear, specific and concise narrative is the key to a quality performance appraisal, providing a supervisor or staff member the means to describe exceptional performance or to define clearly concerns or areas the staff member should work to develop in the future.
+The process emphasizes describing performance in relation to performance objectives.
+A clear, specific, and concise narrative is the key to a quality performance appraisal, providing a supervisor or staff member the means to describe the exceptional performance or define clearly concerns or areas the staff member should work to develop in the future.

-The staff performance review system is intended not merely to assess past performance, but also to provide a means to set goals for future performance.
+The staff performance review system is intended not merely to assess past performance but also to provide a means to set future performance goals.
 Staff members and supervisors may want to establish a development plan to support continuous learning and improvement.
 The university and work processes are always evolving.
 Development planning allows the staff member and the supervisor to be proactive about continuous performance development.

-In cases of performance that meets or exceeds expectations, a development plan can be created during the review process to clearly establish the professional development needed to meet future objectives.
-The action plan should include the desired performance outcomes (goals), the development steps to be taken, and the criteria for assessment of success.
+In performance cases that meet or exceed expectations, a development plan can be created during the review process to establish the professional development needed to meet future objectives clearly.
+The action plan should include the desired performance outcomes (goals), the development steps to be taken, and the criteria for assessing success.

 The supervisor finalizes the performance review normally within two weeks of meeting with the staff member.
-Even if a staff member chooses not to do a self-assessment they will always have an opportunity to review and comment on the final Performance Summary Form before it becomes part of the staff member's personnel file.
-The staff member reviews, may comment on, and signs the form normally within two weeks of receiving it.
-The staff member returns the form to the supervisor who reviews the staff member's comments and then forwards the document to the next level supervisor for review and signature.
+Even if a staff member chooses not to do a self-assessment, they will always have an opportunity to review and comment on the final Performance Summary Form before it becomes part of its personnel file.
+The staff member reviews may comment on and sign the form normally within two weeks of receiving it.
+The staff member returns the form to the supervisor, reviews the staff member's comments, and then forwards the document to the next level supervisor for review and signature.
 The next level supervisor forwards the form to Human Resources to be placed in the staff member's personnel file.